×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Bern involves several steps.
 First, you need to determine your budget.
 This will help you narrow down your options and focus on areas that are affordable for you.
 Next, you should research different neighborhoods in Bern to find one that suits your lifestyle and preferences.
 Some factors to consider include proximity to work or school, availability of public transportation, safety, and the presence of amenities such as shops, restaurants, and parks.
 Once you have a neighborhood in mind, you can start looking for available properties.
 There are several online platforms where you can find listings for apartments and houses for rent or sale in Bern, such as Homegate, ImmoScout24, and Comparis.
 When you find a property you're interested in, contact the landlord or real estate agent to arrange a viewing.
 It's important to see the property in person before making a decision.
 During the viewing, ask questions about the property, such as the cost of utilities, rules about pets, and any maintenance issues.
 If you decide to proceed with the property, you'll need to fill out an application and provide references.
 In Switzerland, it's common for landlords to require a deposit, which is usually equivalent to one to three months' rent.
 Once your application is approved, you'll sign a lease agreement.
 Be sure to read the lease carefully and understand all the terms before signing.
 Finally, before moving in, it's a good idea to document the condition of the property with photos.
 This can help protect you from being held responsible for any damage that was present before you moved in.
-Remember, finding a place to live can take time, so it's best to start your search well in advance of when you plan to move," said one expat in Bern.
+Remember, finding a place to live can take time, so it's best to start your search well in advance of when you plan to move," remarked one foreigner who made the move to Bern.

 What do people appreciate most about the culture in Bern?